End-to-end Temporal Action Detection with Transformer: Conclusion

 \section{Conclusion}

-We propose TadTR, a simple end-to-end framework for temporal action detection based on Transformer.
-It views the TAD task as a direct set-prediction problem and maps a series of learnable embeddings to action instances in parallel by adaptively extracting temporal context in the video.
-It simplifies the pipeline of TAD and removes hand-crafted designs such as anchor setting and post-processing.
-Extensive experiments are conducted to validate the performance and efficiency of TadTR and the effectiveness of different components.
-TadTR achieves state-of-the-art or competitive performance on HACS Segments, THUMOS14, and ActivityNet-1.3 with significantly lower computation costs.
-We hope that our work could trigger the development of efficient models and vision Transformers for temporal action detection.
+We propose TadTR, a simple end-to-end method for temporal action detection (TAD) based on Transformer.
+It views the TAD task as a direct set prediction problem and maps a series of learnable embeddings to action instances in parallel by adaptively extracting temporal context in the video.
+It simplifies the pipeline of TAD and removes hand-crafted components such as anchor setting and post-processing.
+We make three improvements to enhance the Transformer with locality awareness to better adapt to the TAD task.
+Extensive experiments validate the remarkable performance and efficiency of TadTR and the effectiveness of different components.
+TadTR achieves state-of-the-art or competitive performance on HACS Segments, THUMOS14, and ActivityNet-1.3 with lower computation costs.
+We hope that this work could trigger the development of Transformers and efficient models for temporal action detection.
+The current implementation of TadTR is based on offline extracted CNN features for a fair comparison with previous methods.
+In the future, we plan to explore joint learning of the video encoder and TadTR~\cite{Liu_2022_CVPR}, and temporal action detectors purely based on Transformers.